-What are ROI and CPL, and why do they matter?
+What are ROI and CPL, and why do they matter to senior living centers?

-Return on investment is how much money you get back per dollar spent on marketing, advertising, or sales.
-So, let’s say you invest $3,000 on advertising for your facility.
+Return on investment (ROI) is the amount of money you get back for every dollar spent on marketing, advertising, or sales.
+So, let’s say you invest $3,000 in advertising for your facility.
 From those ads, you get three new community members who pay $900 per month for one year each.
-In this case, your $3,000 advertisement returned $32,400, or, put another way, every dollar you invested resulted in a $9.80 return — a great return on investment for money spent.
+In this case, your $3,000 advertisement returned $32,400, or, put another way, every $1 spent, you earned $10.80 in return.
+That’s a 980% return on investment.

-Cost per lead is a similar metric that looks specifically at how much it costs to generate a new lead.
-To calculate this, divide your marketing/advertising budget by the number of leads it generates.
+Cost per lead (CPL) is a similar metric that looks specifically at how much it costs to generate a new lead.
+To calculate this, you divide your marketing and advertising budget by the number of leads it generates.
 Drawing from the example above, if your $3,000 advertising campaign resulted in three leads, then your cost per lead is $1,000.
-You can also refine this number by defining what constitutes a lead, such as someone who’s clicked an ad, submitted an inquiry, come in for a tour, etc. The more granular you get, the better you can see how your ad dollars contribute to each part of your marketing funnel.
+You can also refine this number by defining what constitutes a lead, such as someone who has clicked an ad, submitted an inquiry, come in for a tour, etc. The more granular you get, the better you can see how your ad dollars contribute to each part of your marketing funnel.

-Understanding metrics such as ROI and CPL will help you know exactly how marketing is performing, allowing you to make adjustments to both reduce your ad spend while still growing your senior living community.
+Understanding metrics such as ROI and CPL will help you know exactly how your marketing efforts are performing, allowing you to make adjustments to both reduce your ad spend while still growing your senior living community.

 Make sure your website is accessible

-Searching for the right senior living facility is hard enough on many potential residents and their families.
-Relieve some of their stress by making sure your website is equally accessible to all visitors, including those with disabilities.
+Finding the right senior living facility is hard enough for many potential residents and their families.
+Make sure your website is equally accessible to all visitors, including those with disabilities, to relieve some of their stress.

 What is an accessible website?
 One that’s easy for everyone to see, navigate, and experience, regardless of their abilities.
 The website of the Americans with Disabilities Act offers guidance: